What would life be without salt?

 The origin of salt

 Salt is the common name given to Sodium Chloride (NaCl), a chemical compound.
 Salt is extracted from underground deposits or sea water.
-Bonaire Salt is only from the pristine Caribbean sea.
+Bonaire Salt is from the pristine Caribbean Sea.

 The agriculture method for sea salt